 Mission:The State Collaborative established the School-Based Mental Health Services Subcommittee to explore ways that public schools can access mental health services for their students and their families.
 Furthermore, coordinate the behavioral health services that public students get in school, at home, and in the community.

-- Foster the development of local planning and implementation of behavioral health services delivered at school and coordinated with supports that follow in the home and in the community as needed.
+- Foster and support the development of a statewide network of families and youth that are available to be a resource in the development of state and local planning and implementation processes of behavioral health services delivered at school and coordinated with supports that follow in the home and in the community as needed.

 A Little More Explanation:School-based behavioral and mental health services are provided by a wide range of professionals – counselors, psychologists, clinical social workers, marriage and family therapists, and psychiatrists.
 School-based services provide assistance to students with a range of needs.
 Areas of particular interest with the school-based behavioral and mental health field include school safety, prevention initiatives, substance abuse treatment, and financing mental health services.

 Resources:Child Mental Health CDC

 Domestic Violence NC Anti_Bullying Laws

 Exceptional Children Division Behavior Support Consultant contact information Helpful Websites Related to School Based Behavioral Health

 Plan for School Based Mental Behavioral Health Services and Supports

 School Based Services Include:Individual Counseling, Family Counseling, Group Counseling, Crisis Intervention, Psychiatric Consultation, Consultations w/ School Staff, Staff Development Workshops.

 Early Intervention Services:Education Groups, After-School Programs, Violence Prevention Programs, Referral to Community Services, In-School Suspension Counseling, Multi-Systems Community Teams, Parent Workshops/ Support Groups.